-The U.S. Government claimed that treaties signed at Fort Sully, South Dakota in 1865 had restored peace to the area.
+The U.S. Government claimed that treaties signed at Fort Sully, South Dakota, in 1865 had restored peace to the area.
 However, many Sioux leaders did not sign them and were unaware of a provision allowing the government to build roads and forts in the territory.

 Battle of Bone Pile Creek (August 13-15, 1865) – Hoping to pioneer and publicize a shorter route to Montana during its gold-filled heydays, a prominent Iowa merchant James Sawyers organized an expedition.
 The expedition team was comprised of 53 men, 15 wagons, and 90 oxen.
 Joining them was an emigrant train of five wagons and 36 freight wagons owned by C.E.
 Hedges & Company of Sioux City, Iowa.
-This large group was escorted by Captain George Williford leading 143 men of the Volunteer Dakota Cavalry.
-The party traveled slowly up the Niobrara River, at times struggling through sandhills with temperatures climbing over 100 degrees.
+This large group was escorted by Captain George Williford, leading 143 men of the Volunteer Dakota Cavalry.
+The party traveled slowly up the Niobrara River, struggling through sandhills with temperatures climbing over 100 degrees.
 By the time they reached the badlands of the upper White River, Captain Williford was running out of provisions and sent 15 men to Fort Laramie, about 75 miles southwest, for needed supplies on July 21, 1865.